List of Indian Women's League hat-tricks

-Sabitra Bhandari scored 10 hat-tricks, most by any foreigner in IWL.
+Sabitra Bhandari scored 10 hat-tricks, the most by any foreigner in IWL.

 Since the inception of the women's football league competition in India, the Indian Women's League (IWL) in October 2016, 32 players have scored a hat-trick (3 goals or more in a single match).
-Till 16 April 2025, 75 hat-tricks were scored in the IWL.
+Until 16 April 2025, 75 hat-tricks were scored in the IWL.
 The first player to achieve the feat was Sasmita Mallik of India who scored three times for Rising Students in a 6–1 victory over Aizawl.

 Sabitra Bhandari of Nepal scored the most number of hat-tricks as a foreigner in the history of IWL.
 She achieved the feat 10 times in three seasons.
 Bala Devi scored the most number of hat-tricks as an Indian in the history of IWL.
 She achieved the feat 10 times in five seasons.
-Bhandari, Devi and Apurna Narzary are the only players to have scored multiple hat-tricks in a single match, with Bala Devi having achieved this rare feat twice.
-She first achieved it while scoring 7 goals for Manipur Police in a 10−0 victory over SAI-STC Cuttack and then achieved the feat again while scoring 6 goals for Manipur Police in a 10−0 victory over Bangalore United.
+Bhandari, Devi and Apurna Narzary are the only players to score multiple hat-tricks in a single match, with Bala Devi having achieved this rare feat twice.
+She first achieved it while scoring seven goals for Manipur Police in a 10−0 victory over SAI-STC Cuttack and then achieved the feat again while scoring 6 goals for Manipur Police in a 10−0 victory over Bangalore United.
 She scored her first three goals at the 3rd, 15th and 16th minutes of the match, thus making her the fastest hat-trick scorer of IWL.

 The first non-Indian player to have scored a hat-trick in the IWL was Fazila Ikwaput of Uganda.
 She scored the hat-trick for Gokulam Kerala in a 6–1 win against Indira Gandhi AS&E. Sabitra Bhandari, Elshaddai Acheampong and Fazila Ikwaput are the only non-Indian players to have scored multiple hat-tricks in the IWL.
-Till date, players scored 23 hat-tricks for Gokulam Kerala, the most for a single club, where as East Bengal and Mata Rukmani conceded 6 hat-tricks each, the most by any club.
+To date, players scored 23 hat-tricks for Gokulam Kerala, the most for a single club, whereas East Bengal and Mata Rukmani conceded six hat-tricks each, the most by any club.